 American teenager Lesley Gore took her version to #9 in the British chart in June 1963 and topped the US chart after sales of one million copies.

 The second of Shapiro’s Nashville sessions was issued in July 1963.
 Titled Not Responsible, it was her first single not to receive a British chart placing.
 And when the Helen In Nashville album itself was issued in October, that too bombed.

 Another track was taken early in 1964.
 Shapiro covered the Peggy Lee classic Fever.

 This almost desperate move to save her career only reached the Top 40.
-It was her last British hit, and to all intents and purposes, her recording career was over.
+It was her last British hit, and her recording career was over to all intents and purposes.

-Two years on, Helen Shapiro joined Humphrey Lyttelton and his band on the Duke Ellington tribute album Echoes of the Duke, and watched in the sidelines as compilations of her best material were issued, including The Helen Shapiro 25th Anniversary Album in 1986.
+Two years on, Helen Shapiro joined Humphrey Lyttelton and his band on the Duke Ellington tribute album Echoes of the Duke and watched from the sidelines as compilations of her best material were issued, including The Helen Shapiro 25th Anniversary Album in 1986.